 There is no single answer for what a good rate of return for your investments should be.
 Return rates are heavily influenced by prevailing market forces and a host of other factors.
 Because of this, a good rate of return should generally be at least slightly larger than the rate of return of the market as a whole.

 Relative to Existing Market Conditions

 The personal investment site "Investing for Me" underscores the necessity of pinpointing a rate of return figure that is not just "good," but realistic, as well.
-To expect 10 percent or more yearly may be setting yourself up for disappointment.
-To offer a comparison: figures produced by actuarial reports of large pension plans in 2012 barely cleared 4 percent.
+For example, to expect a rate of return of 12 percent or more yearly may be setting yourself up for disappointment.
+To offer a comparison: figures produced by actuarial reports of large pension plans in fiscal 2018 barely cleared 9 percent.
 Pension plans, which are managed over the long term by experienced managers who must maintain realistic expectations in order to succeed, provide a general idea of what to expect from the market -- and your own investments.

 ROR as a Function of Asset Class